gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Fail when no rule is available to define the tasks for a `BinarySpec`.
     - Will need to change `@BinaryTasks` implementation to fail at configuration time when no rule is available to build a given binary.

-# Feature 3: TBD

-# Later work

 # Feature: Java library consumes local Java library

-- Same project
-- Other project
-- Not external
-- Not legacy plugins
+- Declare and consume API & runtime dependencies
+    - Need to declare transitive API dependencies
     - Consumes API dependencies at compile time
     - Consumes runtime dependencies at runtime
-- Select jar binary or classes binary with compatible platform, fail if not exactly one
-- Need an API to query the various classpaths.
     - Handle compile time cycles.
-- Need to be able to configure the resolution strategy for each usage.
+- Improvements to dependency management
     - Declare dependencies at component, source set and binary level
-- Reporting
+    - Allow a `LibrarySpec` instance to be added as a dependency.
+    - Make dependency declarations managed and immutable post resolve
+- Fully featured dependency resolution
+    - API to query the various resolved classpaths
+    - Configure the resolution strategy for each usage
-- Dependency resolution rules
+    - Configure resolution rules for each usage
-- Resolution events
+    - Wire in dependency resolution events
+    - Include in dependency reports

+# Feature: Java library consumes external Java library

+- Resolve libraries from binary repositories, for libraries with a single variant
+    - Maven repo: assume API dependencies are defined by `compile` scope.
+    - Ivy repo: look for a particular configuration, if not present assume no API dependencies (or perhaps use `default` configuration)
+    - Assume no target platform, and assume compatible with all target platforms.

 # Feature: Custom Java based component local library